On the Robustness of Median Sampling in Noisy Evolutionary Optimization: Cases Where Mean Sampling is Better than Median Sampling

-In this section, we theoretically show that median sampling is sometimes worse than mean sampling by considering OneMax under partial noise.
-As presented in Definition~\ref{def-part-noise}, partial noise returns a false fitness when $|x|_0<n/2$.
-We prove that for the (1+1)-EA solving OneMax under partial noise, if using mean sampling with $m=n^3$, the expected running time is polynomial (i.e., Theorem~\ref{theo-mean-part}); if using median sampling, the expected running time is exponential (i.e., Theorem~\ref{theo-median-part}).
-The analyses suggest that when the 2-quantile of the noisy fitness doesn't increase with the true fitness, median sampling may fail and it would be better to choose other strategies. \begin{definition}[OneMax under Partial Noise] Let $f^{\mathrm{n}}(x)$ and $f(x)$ denote the noisy and true fitness of a solution $x \in \{0,1\}^n$, respectively, then
+For OM under partial noise (Definition~\ref{def-part-noise}), we show that (1+1)-EA using median sampling is sometimes worse than (1+1)-EA using mean sampling.
+For partial noise presented in Definition~\ref{def-part-noise}, a false objective value is returned when $|x|_0<n/2$.
+We prove that for OM under partial noise, the ERT of (1+1)-EA employing mean sampling with $m=n^3$ is polynomial (i.e., Theorem~\ref{theo-mean-part}); and the ERT of (1+1)-EA employing median sampling is exponential (i.e., Theorem~\ref{theo-median-part}).
+The analyses suggest that median sampling may fail if the 2-quantile of the noisy fitness doesn't increase with the true objective value, and it is better to choose other strategies. \begin{definition} $\forall x\in \{0,1\}^n$, its noisy objective $f^{\mathrm{n}}(\cdot)$ is defined as follows:\\ (1) if $|x|_0\ge \frac{n}{2}$, $f^{\mathrm{n}}(x)= n-|x|_0$;\\ (2) if $|x|_0< \frac{n}{2}$,